 Scrimp On Tiles

 Tiles are beautiful, especially if you cover your whole bathroom with them.
 Using other materials, however, can also create something as beautiful and still be considerably less expensive.
 Use tiles for the shower instead.
 You can decorate your bathroom with affordable and durable materials to save on renovation costs without sacrificing its appearance.
 For instance, you can use tiles for the shower instead of leaving it plain to add color and texture to the space.
 For that warm, homey look, try reclaimed wood or beadboard for your bathroom walls.

 An application of a fresh new coat of paint is sometimes overlooked.
 It’s a simple and economical method of remodeling, and it can transform your bathroom into something fresh.
 For example, painting your bathroom a bright color can make the space appear more spacious.
 It’ll add illumination to the room too.
-A well-executed paint job on your bathroom can make you disregard the elements of your bathroom that you haven’t changed yet.
+A well-executed paint job on your bathroom can even make you disregard the elements of your bathroom that you haven’t changed yet.

 Lighting is one of the first things that people want to change in old bathrooms.
 Badly placed bathroom lighting can make your bathroom a place of gloom.
 For an immediate and dramatic effect, well-placed LED lights can really spruce up a tired-looking bathroom.

 Your ageing shower will eventually show signs of wear and tear.
 Replacing it with a custom-built ceramic tile shower will be costly, however.
-A pre-fabricated shower stall, on the other hand, is far cheaper because you won’t be hiring tile setters.
-Besides, a prefabricated shower just takes hours to install.
-A custom-built tile shower takes days to build.
+A prefabricated shower stall, on the other hand, is far cheaper because you won’t be hiring tile setters.
+Besides, a prefabricated shower just takes hours to install whereas a custom-built tile shower takes days to build.

 Do Your Renovation In Stages

 You don’t have to do your remodeling all at once.
 You can space the work out over time, splitting the costs so that your expenses will not come at you in one huge wave.
-Staged remodeling will also help first time remodelers.
-They wouldn’t feel overwhelmed and can learn from each step in the remodeling process.
+Staged remodeling will help first-time remodelers as well.
+They wouldn’t feel overwhelmed and can learn from each step of the remodeling process.
 You can plan the aspects of your bathroom you want to change so that your project won’t take too long.
 With careful planning, you’ll be able to ensure your bathroom will be available after each stage.

 If you think staged remodeling isn’t for you, communicate your preference with potential contractors.
 There are contractors who are not too keen on doing jobs in stages.
 They’d want to finish a job as quickly as possible.
-Try to find a contractor who will agree to your preference.
+So, try to find a contractor who will agree to your preference.